steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-assemblers.md

 # Deposit Services - Assemblers
 Developing a package provider primarily deals with extending or re-using `Assembler`-related abstract classes and implementations, but it helps to understand the context in which `Assembler`s operate.
-Assemblers are responsible for gathering custodial and supplemental resources associated with a submission and returning a stream of those resources (`PackageStream`), according to a packaging specification.
+Assemblers are responsible for gathering custodial and supplemental resources associated with a submission and returning a stream of those resources, `PackageStream`, according to a packaging specification.
 Deposit Services will then stream the package to a downstream repository via a `Transport`.

 ## Use Case